 FILMMAKER AND PROFESSOR

 Mary Posatko is an LA-based filmmaker and professor originally from Delaware.
 Mary has directed and produced award-winning films including TARGET ZERO, ALL FALL DOWN, and AIN’T IN IT FOR MY HEALTH: A FILM ABOUT LEVON HELM.
-Her most recent documentary about the place of faith in our modern world, IN A WINTRY SEASON, had its world premiere at the Krakow Film Festival in May, 2024 and has its US premiere at Cinequest in March, 2025.
+Her most recent documentary investigating the place of faith in our modern world, IN A WINTRY SEASON, had its world premiere at the Krakow Film Festival in May, 2024 and has its US premiere at Cinequest in March, 2025.

-Mary’s films have screened theatrically and in US and international film festivals including SXSW, CPH:DOX, Los Angeles FF, Maryland, Middleburg, Nashville, IDFA, and Gothenburg.
+Mary’s films have screened theatrically and in US and international film festivals including IDFA, SXSW, CPH:DOX, Los Angeles FF, Maryland, Middleburg, Nashville, and Gothenburg.
 She is an alumna of IFP Spotlight on Documentaries, Good Pitch, and the Chicken & Egg Labs, and her films have received support from the San Diego State University Research Foundation, the IDA Pare Lorentz Award, Chicken & Egg, the San Francisco Film Society and the Abell Foundation, among others.

 FILMOGRAPHY